DeepElement/winjsrocks/docs/main.md

 - Use a self reference to `application` to manage their stateful needs
 - Does all build-up in the Constructor (no load/unload cycle)

-To build a provider, just inherit from the `WinJSRocks.Provider.Base` class:
+To build a provider, inherit from the `WinJSRocks.Provider.Base` class:
 ``` javascript
 import WinJSRocks from "winjsrocks";